11 Best STEM Internships for High School Students

 Acceptance rate - 3%, with about 50 students making it to the final cohort.

-Once selected, you will be assigned a particular field of study (branch) based on your preference, and spend two months as a mentee.
-You will be mentored by eminent scholars, researchers, and Ph.D. fellows in the field of medicine.
+SIMR is one of the most prestigious summer programs for STEM.
+SIMR provides extensive research opportunities across various medical disciplines, from immunology and neurobiology to cancer biology.
+You will be assigned a particular field of study based on your preference and spend two months as a mentee.
+You will be mentored by scholars, researchers, and Ph.D. fellows in the field of medicine.
+This program will challenge you and introduce you to the nuances of research work, including ethics, methodology, collection and analysis of scientific data, etc. The program provides a $500 stipend.

 Note: Stanford also offers some great STEM programs for high school students, including residential, immersion, and workshop-based programs.
 You can check out the complete list here.

-Cost: Fully-funded, stipend provided
+Cost: Fully funded, stipend provided

 Location: MIT Campus

-Application deadline: December 16 2023 (tentative)
+Application deadline: December 16

-Program dates: June 13 - August 4 2023 (tentative)
+Program dates: June 13 - August 4

 Eligibility: Open to juniors and seniors residing in the US with a permanent American residency